 Breast reshaping and augmentation offer a more natural shape and feel than implants can offer.
 This is most successful in instances where a woman is seeking a small increase in breast size.
 For patients seeking larger implants, fat grafting is likely not an ideal option.

 Local anesthesia, sedation, or general anesthesia can be used depending on the extent of the procedure.
 The procedure’s duration depends upon the doctor’s technique and the area under treatment.

 After anesthesia, the fat cells are extracted from the donor site via liposuction, of which there are several types.

 Once harvested, the fat cells need to go through a process of purification and concentration before they can be injected into the treatment site.
 This involves spinning or straining the fat cells.
 When 3 layers result, the bottom layer is drained, containing blood and a tumescent fluid.
 The middle layer is the highest quality tissue and is used for the grafting, while the top layer contains oil from ruptured fat cells.

 Following processing of the harvested fat cells, the purified fat cells are then meticulously injected into the breast tissue, between the chest wall and skin of the breasts.
 Small tracks are created for the grafts to help maintain adherence to the treatment site.
-This process helps Dr. Harvey to carefully sculpt the breast as desired while maximizing the cell-survival rate.
+This process helps Dr. Weniger to carefully sculpt the breast as desired while maximizing the cell-survival rate.